Anna of the Five Towns: Plot

 On her return to Bursley, Anna is devastated to learn of the suicide of Titus Price.
 She blames herself and her father’s squeezing of the Prices’ business but Willie comes to call and explains that the crash of a major customer was the catalyst for his father’s suicide.

 It becomes clear that Willie must declare himself bankrupt and the creditors (which include Anna) allow him enough money to emigrate to Australia.
 Mynors takes the large Price family residence for the marital home, even though it will need much refurbishment.
 He and Anna agree to marry as soon as possible and make a home for Agnes as well.

 Henry discovers a discrepancy in the church accounts and it comes to light that the Prices have been embezzling money in order to prop up their business.
 Anna and Henry determine to jointly make up the discrepancy so that the Prices will not be blamed.
 However, the news leaks out and the whole community is soon abuzz.

 Anna decides that Willie should not leave Bursley empty-handed and slips a note to him, on condition that he will not read it until he arrives in Melbourne.
 The note contains a money order (in the book, a 'bank-note') for one hundred pounds.

 Anna and Henry marry.
-No more is heard of Willie Price; the story hints that he too commits suicide.
+No more is heard of Willie Price; the story hints that he too kills himself.